schavi/BDD-python-behave-practice/README.md

-# BDD-python-behave-practice
+## BDD-python-behave-practice

-Experimenting with writing Gherkin-based tests using the behave module for python.
+My first attempts writing Gherkin-based specifications and tests; using the behave module for python.